CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Electrocraft/Electrocraft.md

 #### Absorb Fellblood: Electricity

 Electricity can be used to absorb Fellblood.
 This can be done with lighting storms, electrite containing electricity, etc...

-#### Electric Resistance

-By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
-This effect has a duration of 1 hour.